Selecting your assisted reproductive technology (ART) program is an important step in addressing your infertility struggles.

 - How much does the ART procedure cost, including drugs per treatment cycle?

 - Will I be required to pay in advance?
-If so, how much, and what payment methods are acceptable?
+If so, how much, and what payment methods are accepted?

 - If applicable, whose responsibility will it be to submit any bills to the insurance company?